 At what age does the dog become old?

-These might concern food, frequency of visits to the vet, exercise and playtime, and sleeping hours.
-In addition, of course, every animal has specific needs, depending on breed, size, personal predisposition and individual characteristics.
+These concern food, the frequency of vet visits, exercise and playtime, and sleeping hours.
+Of course, every animal has specific needs, depending on breed, size, personal predisposition, and individual characteristics.

 In principle: